hgandhi2411/Schrodinger/ReadMe.md

 ```
 ## Features

-This solver can solve the schrodinger equation for basis sets from Legendre polynomials or Fourier series.
+This solver can solve the Schrödinger equation for basis sets from Legendre polynomials or Fourier series.
 ## Usage and Examples

 After installation, you can use the entry point 'solver' to start the program and get the basis set coefficients.The following flags/keywords can be used to change the parameters through the command line.